 President and Chief Executive Officer

-Linda Thomas-Hemak, M.D., is President and Chief Executive Officer of The Wright Center for Community Health and The Wright Center for Graduate Medical Education.
+Linda Thomas-Hemak, M.D., FACP, FAAP, is president and chief executive officer of The Wright Center for Community Health and The Wright Center for Graduate Medical Education.

-After graduating as a Michael DeBakey Scholar from Baylor College of Medicine, Houston, Texas, and completing Harvard’s Combined Internal Medicine/Pediatrics Residency Program in Boston, she joined The Wright Center in 2001, became President in 2007 and CEO in 2012.
-Concurrent with her responsibilities as an executive, Dr. Thomas-Hemak is also triple board-certified in internal medicine, pediatrics and addiction medicine and remains a healer at heart.
-She sees patients at The Wright Center’s Mid Valley Practice, treating and caring for multiple generations of families, neighbors and friends.
+After graduating as a Michael DeBakey Scholar from Baylor College of Medicine, Houston, Texas, and completing Harvard’s Combined Internal Medicine/Pediatrics Residency Program in Boston, she joined The Wright Center in 2001, became president in 2007 and CEO in 2012.
+Concurrent with her responsibilities as an executive, Dr. Thomas-Hemak is also quadruple board-certified in internal medicine, pediatrics, addiction medicine and obesity medicine and remains a healer at heart.
+She sees patients at The Wright Center for Community Health’s Mid Valley Practice, treating and caring for multiple generations of families, neighbors and friends.
 This active and passionate engagement with her primary care patients and perspective as a hands-on medical practitioner, she firmly believes, helps enlighten and empower her executive decision-making.

 She was instrumental in the creation of The Wright Center for Graduate Medical Education’s pioneering National Family Medicine Residency Program, designed to address America’s primary care physician shortage and related health disparities through collaborations with Federally Qualified Health Center partners that serve as learning environments for physician learners.